 Staying local while studying can be very beneficial.
 Many of our students are from the local area and are able to make the most of our flexible courses that allow them to work or balance other commitments alongside their studies.
 Staying local for some also means saving on accommodation fees.

-We have buses coming in from across the Yorkshire region, we want to ensure that we are accessible to as many people as possible and ensure that our students can commute in comfortably for lectures or to study.
+We have buses coming in from across the Yorkshire region, as we want to ensure that we are accessible to as many people as possible and ensure that our students can commute in comfortably for lectures or to study.
 We also have several students who have chosen to relocate and make York their new home.

-Many of our students are mature learners, these students are often those who are returning to education to progress in their career or looking for a career change.
-Our mature learners tend to come from the local area and often have busy lives to juggle outside of their course, we’re proud that we are able to offer the flexible learning that they require to succeed.
+Many of our students are mature learners.
+These students are often those who are returning to education to progress in their career or looking for a career change.
+Our mature learners tend to come from the local area and often have busy lives to juggle outside of their course.
+We’re proud that we are able to offer the flexible learning that they require to succeed.

 Whatever your circumstances are, we hope you will find your place within our varied community.
 A community of like-minded students, all with the same desire to study and accomplish their education ambitions to reach future career goals.

 Can I use the College bus to get to my lessons?